mongodb/docs/source/administration/monitoring.rst

 MongoDB contains a database profiling system that can help identify inefficient queries and operations.
-Enable the profiler by setting the :mongodb:command:`profile` value using one of the following command in the :option:`mongo` shell.
+Enable the profiler by setting the :dbcommand:`profile` value using one of the following command in the :option:`mongo` shell.
 These functions are equivalent:

 .. code-block:: javascript